CNN – TED Talk – Big bonuses do not mean big results

 You know what they say to job candidates: you have only one chance to make a good first impression!
 This is valid for a company, too.

-First, take a good look at the surroundings: are there inviting, is this a place where you would like to spend half the time that you are awake?
+First, take a good look at the surroundings.
+Are they inviting?
+Is this a place where you would like to spend half the time that you are awake?
 If the place reminds you of a hospital or a prison, you probably do not want to work there, unless of course the place is a hospital or a prison.

 Another thing that catches my attention is the presence of those business posters on the wall.
 You know, the type that will celebrate the virtues of teamwork or of customer service.
 Unless they have been placed by the employees themselves, it might be a good indicator of the management style and communication style.
 Instead of leadership by walking around and frequent contacts, the company probably prefers totalitarian regime-like propaganda.
-Though, those posters are really pretty.
+Some of those posters are really pretty, though.

 A good place to go for a quick assessment of the culture is the water cooler/kitchen/coffee machine.
 When you pop in, watch what happens!
 In a good company culture, you can be sure that the employees present will look at you and greet you with a smile.
 If, instead, your arrival causes the voices to turn down or simply stop, with straight faces and an awkward silence, then you can be pretty sure that the discussion topic is not about how to beat last month’s results.